Last Updated on June 1, 2023 by Ravi Sankar Robbi

-(iii) what if TDS been already deducted by employer?
+(iii) what if TDS has been already deducted by the employer?

 In simple words: As per sec 139(1) of Income Tax Act, every individual whose total income before deducting Chapter VI-A deductions, certain sec 10 exemptions & Capital Gain exemptions is more than the basic exemption limit, then such individual has to file his/her income tax return mandatorily.